coins/bitcoin-scripts/composite-opcodes.md

 OP_NUMEQUAL
 ```

-### Sanitise a Boolean Value
+### Non-Malleable Boolean value
-Ensure a given value is either 0 or 1:
+The following scripts ensures an input is either exactly `1` or `0`, represented unambiguously as `01` or `0x` respectively.
+Any other variations of `1` or `0` results in an error.

 ```
 OP_DUP
 OP_SIZE
 OP_EQUALVERIFY
 ```

+This prevents malleability of script inputs.

 ## Bitwise Operators